DannyMyles/Birthday-App/README.md

 Includes any scripts that need to be run if necessary.

 Known Bugs
-The formula that was provided was not working.
+The formula that was provided was not working for me at first but I managed.

 # Behaviour Driven Development (BDD) :office:
 * After loading the website the user can navigate to diffrent pages from the navbar.